 The Race of My Life by Milkha Singh with Sonia Sanwalka

-This book fills the void of sports biographies in India, though it has come more as a complimentary accessory with the film made on Milkha Singh.
-Apparently another biography of his was published in Punjabi long time back, but obviously it catered to a very small Punjabi speaking population and now I want to get that book and read.
+This book The Race of My Life by Milkha Singh fills the void of sports biographies in India.
+Though it has come more as a complimentary accessory with the film made on Milkha Singh.
+Apparently, another biography of his was published in Punjabi long time back.
+But obviously, it catered to a very small Punjabi speaking population.
+Now I want to get that book and read.

-Language is as simple as it can get and narrative – absolutely linear and flat.
+The language of The Race of My Life by Milkha Singh is as simple as it can get and narrative – absolutely linear and flat.
 Story though is interesting, of sheer passion pursued with a single focus.

 If Milkha Singh the man and the sportsperson intrigue you, read it.